PeterJBurke/droneserver/CHATGPT_SETUP.md

 **You:** "What flight mode is the drone in?"

-**ChatGPT:** "The drone is currently in OFFBOARD mode, which allows programmatic control."
+**ChatGPT:** "The drone is currently in GUIDED mode (ArduPilot's external control mode), which allows programmatic control."

 ---